-The data we store for this time period includes all time-series metric data reported by your applications, servers, and plugins.
-This includes the data you see in almost all of the New Relic charts and reports.
+The data stored for this time period includes all time-series metric data reported by your applications, servers, and plugins.
+This includes the data you see in almost all of the New Relic APM charts and reports.

-New Relic stores sample data for seven days.
+New Relic stores sample data for 7 days.
 This type of data includes:

 New Relic retains your most recent data in one-minute increments.
 As the data ages, it rolls up to hour-long increments.
 When looking at older data in small time windows, you may notice that charts show less detail.
 Data aggregation depends on your subscription level:

 New Relic retains certain key application metrics forever for Enterprise and Pro customers, for any number of applications.
 These metrics are the summary values for an application's performance:

 New Relic aggregates permanent metric data to day-size increments after 90 days.
 To view data older than three months, use either of these methods:

 Additional documentation resources include SLA report examples (end user and application server metrics in Service Level Agreement reports, useful with New Relic's REST API).